3C0D/Obsidian-Vault-Name-in-Status-Bar/README.md

 ## Development

+This plugin uses a template that automates the development and publication processes on GitHub, including releases.
+You can develop either inside or outside your Obsidian vault.

 ### Environment Setup

+- `main.ts` and `styles.css` must be in the `src` folder.
-- **Development in the plugins folder of your vault:**
+- After building, `styles.css` will appear in the root folder (this is normal for the release process).

+#### Development Options:
+1. **Inside the vault's plugins folder:**
+   - Delete the `.env` file.
+   - Run npm commands as usual.

+2. **Outside the vault:**
-  - Set the `REAL` variable to `-1` in the `.env` file.
-Or delete the file.
-Run the usual npm commands.
+   - Set the paths in the `.env` file:

-- **Development outside the vault:**
+     - `TestVault` for development
+     - `RealVault` for production simulation
-  - If your plugin's source code is outside the vault, the necessary files will be automatically copied to the targeted vault.
-Set the paths in the .env file.
-Use TestVault for the development vault and RealVault to simulate production.
+   - Necessary files will be automatically copied to the targeted vault.

-- **other steps:**
-  - You can then do `npm run version` to update the version and do the push of the changed files (package, manifest, version).
-Prompts will guide you.

-  - You can then do `npm run release` to create the release.
-Few seconds later you can see the created release in the GitHub releases.

 ### Available Commands

-*I recommend a `npm run start` then `npm run bacp` then `npm run version` then `npm run release`.
-Super fast and easy.*

-- **`npm run dev` and `npm start`**: For development.
-  `npm start` opens Visual Studio Code, runs `npm install`, and then `npm run dev`
+- `npm run start`: Opens VS Code, runs `npm install`, then `npm run dev`
+- `npm run dev`: For development

-- **`npm run build`**: Builds the project in the folder containing the source code.
+- `npm run build`: Builds the project

-- **`npm run real`**: Equivalent to a traditional installation of the plugin in your REAL vault.
+- `npm run real`: Simulates a traditional plugin installation in your REAL vault

-- **`npm run bacp`** & **`npm run acp`**: `b` stands for build, and `acp` stands for add, commit, push.
-You will be prompted for the commit message.
+- `npm run bacp`: Builds, adds, commits, and pushes (prompts for commit message)
+- `npm run acp`: Adds, commits, and pushes (without building)

-- **`npm run version`**: Asks for the type of version update, modifies the relevant files, and then performs an add, commit, push.
+- `npm run version`: Updates version, modifies relevant files, then adds, commits, and pushes

-- **`npm run release`**: Asks for the release title, creates the release.
-This command works with the configurations in the `.github` folder.
-The release title can be multiline by using `\n`.
+- `npm run release`: Creates a GitHub release (prompts for release title, can be multiline using `\n`)

+### Recommended Workflow

+1. `npm run start`
+2. `npm run bacp`
+3. `npm run version`
+4. `npm run release`

+### Additional Features

+- **obsidian-typings**: This template automatically includes obsidian-typings, providing access to additional types not present in the official API.